PTU (2003) The work of a heroic bloodshed artist (Review)

 Regular collaborator Lam Suet is Anti-Triad Unit Sgt.
-Lo Sa.
-He loses his pistol after being drawn away from a restaurant so an unknown party can murder an influential triad bigwig character who goes by ‘Ponytail’.
+Lo Sa, and he loses his pistol after being drawn away from a restaurant so an unknown party can murder an influential triad bigwig character who goes by ‘Ponytail’.
 After being beaten in a nearby alley and his car painted yellow by a local kid, Suet promises to get his service revolver back before the next day, asking for leeway from his inter-departmental peers.
 Other prominent players on the police side include PTU (police tactical unit) Sgt.
 Mike (Simon Yam) and PTU Sgt.
 Kat (Maggie Shiu).
 The triads have colourful names, like ‘Bald Head’ and ‘Eye Ball’ – as they usually do in films like this.
 Throughout this one night, we follow the police attempt to recover a service pistol and get to the bottom of the case, finding who murdered ‘Ponytail’.

 In my ever-frayed opinion, too many movies are frustrating and limited in their scale of world-building.
 For too many scriptwriters, a world is conceived and created, then it seizes to be once the credits roll – everything neatly self-contained, concluded and wrapped up in a bow.
 PTU is the antithesis of such clumsy purpose-driven writing, thanks to a deliberately hectic script.
 Many things are left open-ended as we spend a night in this ensemble’s company.
 The story begins before the title card and will finish long after the credits roll – this is a living community with histories known only by those who took part in the story workshops.
 Outside of the way he shoots a scene or the freedom he allows his actors, this is his greatest strength as a storyteller.
 Unfortunately, he can go too far the other way.
 Election (2005), for example, becomes an arduous task, keeping up with the comings and goings of a cast at least a dozen-plus people deep.
 PTU, fortunately, finds a neater balancing point.